Most MQTT brokers don’t provide any mechanism for logging historical

-In this project we will create a simple data logger that logs data to a sqlite database.
+In this project we will create a simple data logger to store MQTT messages in a sqlite database.

 The project Consists of two modules.